Feminist epistemology: Two paradoxes

-There are two central paradoxes with feminist empiricism: the paradox of bias, and the paradox of social construction.
+There are two central paradoxes with feminist empiricism—the paradox of bias and the paradox of social construction.

-The paradox of bias
+Paradox of bias

 Many feminist empiricists advocate for exposing the androcentric and sexist biases in scientific research, namely that people have a bias towards gender difference and sexuality.
 However, while feminist empiricists would claim that the feminist inquiry helps the development of science, their own perspective adopts certain biases about gender and science.

 The paradox of bias emerges from arguments that revise or reject conceptions of impartiality and objectivity in research.
 This bias lies between feminist empiricism's two main commitments.
 First, feminist empiricism is committed to the feminist project.
 In other words, feminists are determined to expose, subvert and overcome all forms of oppression.
 In the context of feminist epistemology, the consequence of this outcome is that feminists constantly attack impartiality as a disguise of the subjective interests of the powerful in society.
 The second commitment is to empiricism, where feminists pledge allegiance to the methods and tools of analytical philosophy.
-While analytic philosophy requires a commitment to subjectivity, empiricism requires partakers to endorse impartiality.
+While analytic philosophy(?) (feminism?) requires a commitment to subjectivity, empiricism requires partakers to endorse impartiality.
 Therefore, there is a paradox of bias that confronts both empiricism and epistemological views that attempt to balance subjectivism and objectivism in knowledge acquisition.

 Simply stated, the paradox of bias is the existing tension between feminists who criticize male bias for lacking impartiality and feminists who reject the impartiality ideal.
 The latter claim that objectivity and neutrality are unattainable, which becomes problematic when claiming the objectivity of their viewpoints.
 According to Andrew, all epistemological views are biased.
 Besides, it is difficult to distinguish between various subjective principles without biased or partial evaluation standards.
 Therefore, it becomes difficult to conceptualize and evaluate bias while rejecting impartiality.
 Anthony makes several claims in formulating the paradox of bias.
 First, he asserts that impartiality is not a tenable epistemic practice ideal.
 Secondly, he states that the untenable state of impartiality means that all epistemic practices have an inherent bias.
 Thirdly, it is impossible to develop impartial criteria for assessing the epistemic value of biases if all practices are biased.
 Lastly, all biases are equal since there are no unbiased criteria for evaluating practices.
 These claims suggest that people should either endorse objectivity or stop distinguishing between good and biases.